EEN421/EEN421.github.io/_posts/Deploy-Defender-for-Cloud-Apps-MDCA-and-Block-Unwanted-Applications.md

 <br/>

-Give it a few minutes and try to navigate to one of those applications in a browser or through their designated local applications to see them fail:
+Give it a few minutes and try to navigate to one of those applications in a browser or through their designated local applications on a device that you've onboarded to MDE to see them fail (gloriously):

 ![](/assets/img/Defender%20for%20Cloud%20Apps/Steam_Games_block.png)